longemen3000/ThermoState.jl/README.md

 ###  `default_units(val)`

-returns the SI unit of a thermodynamic specification type or a function name corresponding to those types:
+Returns the SI unit of a thermodynamic specification type or a function name corresponding to those types:

 ```julia
 #from a function